Call for Papers

 Submission guidelines

-High quality papers on unpublished research and implementation experiences may be submitted.
-All papers must be original and not substantially duplicate work that has been published at, or is simultaneously submitted to, a journal or another conference or workshop with proceedings.
-All submissions must be written in English and span no more than 20 pages in the Springer’s Lecture Notes in Computer Science (LNCS) format, including title, abstract, and bibliography.
+High-quality papers on unpublished research and implementation experiences may be submitted.
+All papers must be original and not substantially duplicated work that has been published at, or is simultaneously submitted to, a journal or another conference or workshop.
+All submissions must be written in English and span no more than 20 pages in Springer’s Lecture Notes in Computer Science (LNCS) format (a Springer template can be found in Overleaf), including title, abstract, and bibliography.
 The introduction should summarize the contributions of the paper at a level understandable by a non-expert reader and explain the context to related work.

 Submitted papers may contain supplementary material in the form of well-marked appendices or a separate file archive (particularly for source code, data files, etc.).
 Note that supplementary material will not be included in the proceedings.
 Moreover, the main paper should be intelligible without requiring the reader to consult the supplementary material; the reviewers may optionally refer to the supplementary material, but are also permitted to base their assessment on the main paper alone.